rcrowther/django-streamfield-w/README.md

             verbose_name="Page block"
         )

 This is a big StreamField win.
-A user can write text, then insert a figure anywhere they like, Which database solutions can not do.
+A user can write text, then insert this QuoteBlock anywhere they like, Which database solutions can not do.
 And RichText i.e. text markup, can not structure the input.

 #### StreamBlock